EAT-JBCOMMUNITY/EAT/README.md

 ## A PROJECT UNDER THE ΙΔΕΑ STATEMENT
 --------------------------------------

-An additional JBOSS testsuite in order to facilitate Quality Testing.
+An additional JBOSS testsuite in order to facilitate Qualtity Testing.

 Write your tests once and run them against any version of EAP and WILDFLY application server.